Mahanandi

 Preparation:

-Milk and Sugar: Bring milk to a boil in a big wide pot.
-Add sugar and stir.
-Cook the mixture until is gets thick and is reduced to about one fourths of the original quantity.
-It takes atleast 45 minutes to one hour.:)
+Milk and Sugar: In a thick bottomed big pot, bring milk to boil.
+Add sugar.
+Stirring occasionally, simmer the milk-sugar mixture until it gets thick and is reduced to about one fourths of the original quantity.
+It takes at least 45 minutes to one hour.:) Do this on medium heat.
+Avoid high heat and take care not to scald the milk.

 Milk and sugar simmering thickened milk and sugar after 1 hour on the stove